EatHam23/EatHam23/README.md

 - 👀 I’m interested in Anime
 - 🌱 I’m currently learning Coding
 - 💞️ I’m looking to collaborate on NOTHING
-- 📫 How to reach me YOU DON"T U CREEP
+- 📫 How to reach me Follow Me On GitHub
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a human being